Interpreting John 3:5: “Born of Water and Spirit”

 Jesus’ response was in the context of Nicodemus’ question.
 One cannot enter into his mother’s womb again so he cannot be born physically into the kingdom of “Jewish” people again.
 Flesh comes from flesh (vs. 6).
 Spirit comes from Spirit (vs. 6).
 It is almost as if Jesus is saying “You cannot only be born of water (physically into the Jewish race), but you have to be born of Spirit too.”
 This idea looks forward to John 4 when Jesus says that worshiping in Spirit and truth will look like.
 It also looks forward to the idea of a “spiritual Israel” like we see in Romans, Galatians, 1 Peter, and so on.
 It has always been appropriate for Jews to worship that way, and it has always been necessary to not only physically exist, but to Spiritually exist to enter into the kingdom of God.

 One might contend “What about people who have C-Sections?”
 (A) Special circumstances do not change truth.
 (B) A C-Section does not take away the point.
 “One must not only be physically born to be in God’s kingdom.”
 This truth is even so today.
 My argument is not that Jesus is saying “if you aren’t born you aren’t going to heaven” (like with abortions, etc.).
 My argument is that Jesus is saying to a Jew, who believes the new kingdom is physical, and for people physically nor into it, “you must not only be born physically, but spiritually.”
 In other words, the focus is not on being born physically.
 That is the entire point of Jesus.
 (I would also add that an unborn child is still in the image/Spirit of God anyways.
 But I digress.)
 (C) The amniotic fluid is still what the child is born from even in the case of C-Sections.
 This view does not take away the importance of baptism if we are honest with the context.
 However, the point seems to be that being born and doing legalistic things are not the only birth one needs.
 Everyone always has needed, and always will need to be born of Spirit as well.
+The passage may not be talking about amniotic fluid necessarily, but it certainly seems to suggest that citizenship isn’t about physical birth, but spiritual.
 This is something that, in principle, can apply to Christians today, and would directly apply to Nicodemus then. – Jesse